f4exb/sdrangel-docker/readme.md

 &#9888; This is still experimental and not guaranteed to work in all environments.

+[SDRangel](https://github.com/f4exb/sdrangel) is  is an Open Source Qt5 / OpenGL 3.0+ SDR and signal analyzer frontend to various hardware.
+It also supports remote and terminal (no GUI) operation and can be controlled or control other pieces of software with a REST API.

+[SDRangelCli](https://github.com/f4exb/sdrangelcli) is a browser based client application to control SDRangel in remote mode using its REST API.
+There is no Dockerfile for it yet.

+Eventually Docker compose will be used to fire up the entire SDRangel and SDRangelCli ecosystem.

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

 <h2>Install Docker</h2>